 Can you tell a buck from a doe, stag or hind?
 What about a fallow, roe or sika?

 We have a wonderfully diverse wild population of deer in the UK.
-During October and November there are usually more sightings due to mating season.
+During May and June there are usually more sightings due to calving season, and again in October and November for mating season.
 It is exciting to spot a wild deer, but on the roads they are a potentially serious hazard.
 Here in East Sussex we have a lot of beautiful countryside and roads which run through it – meaning more roaming land for deer compared to other places in the country.

 Living wild and unfenced, to these deer, roads are just pathways to cross.
 Road traffic accidents involving deer present a major problem in this country with more than 42,000 deer killed in collisions on the roads every year.
 By accurately identifying and reporting deer seen on our roads you will be able to help protect yourself and the animals.

 Take a look at the six species of British deer, and read up on our top tips below to make sure you know what to do to prevent an emergency and be deer aware.

 How can you prevent hitting a deer on the road?

 Deer cross the roads all year round, but more so in May and June for calving season, and October and November when it’s mating season.
 They will usually be seen on country roads between sunset and sunrise.

 If a deer crosses in front of you, it is likely that another will follow.
 If it is safe to do so, slow right down or stop and wait.
 Deer are unpredictable so drive with caution.

 Spot the warning signs